The Growing Trend in Exercise to Fit Every Body

 It is important to think of all ages when planning recreation spaces so that families are encouraged to spend time together.
 Family time fosters emotional development in children and promotes the feeling of being connected for all.
 Children tend to do what their parents do, so if parents have an active lifestyle, so will their children.
 For older children and teenagers, exercise is an important part of mental health and can relieve stress and excess energy, while helping teenagers feel they are taking care of their bodies in a positive manner.
 A family-oriented outdoor fitness trend that is taking hold in parks (and schools) is the permanent obstacle course, like the Challenge Course found at Hornet’s Nest Park in Charlotte, NC.
 Children, teens, and adults can be found competing on the course, encouraging active time for the whole family, where no one is sitting on the sidelines in an observer role.
 The courses are modeled after popular obstacle race courses (one of the fastest growing sports in the world today) but require small footprints.
 Families asked to describe the one at Hornet’s Nest say it’s a combination of Ninja Warrior and the NFL Combine.

 Empty nesters and baby boomers are also embracing outdoor exercise as a social way to get fit.
 The indoor mall walkers of decades past are moving to the outdoors and seeking outdoor fitness spaces as a way to expand their modality beyond walking and to promote strength and balance which are critical in helping to avoid injuries sustained by inadvertent falls.
 According to Dr. Anthony Komaroff of Harvard Medical School, “Every year, one in three adults 65 or older falls at least once.
 In older people, falls can be serious, more than 90% of hip fractures result from falls.
 Falls also often lead to fractures of the spine, forearm, leg, ankle, pelvis, upper arm and hand.
 These injuries can undermine your independence.
-Hip fractures, in particular, also can increase the risk for early death.
+Hip fractures, in particular, also can increase the risk for early death.5” Practicing balancing exercises and muscle strength that promote good balance is an important part of functional fitness that ensures people can live active lives long into their senior years.

 Functional fitness is a discipline that is not set to go away anytime soon as people are interested in maximizing the ability to move.
 Functional fitness is one of the biggest buzz terms in fitness right now, and stems from people’s desire to avoid injury and encourage enjoyment of life.
 Simply defined, functional fitness is applying strength training to maximize a person’s real world experiences.
 It’s not new, but has recently expanded in popularity, as people are focusing on exercising as a way to improve their life quality.
 For most of us with sedentary occupations, sitting at desks, computers, etc. can cause poor muscle tone, bad posture, and lack of mobility.
 Functional fitness therefore is of great interest, not necessarily to become a super athlete, but to be able to carry groceries, run for the bus, or play with grandchildren.
 Sports trainers have long known the value of functional training, as different players on a team may need different skills to be successful in their position.
 Similarly, people need different fitness abilities to be able to function in their life position.
 Take the grandparent who wants to lift their grandchild as an example.
 Without the correct muscle tone, this action could easily lead to injury.
 Building those muscles, perhaps by swinging a light kettlebell, then building to heavier weights as they develop tone, can help them gain the ability to lift with less risk of injury.
 Functional fitness should be considered a priority for older adults since people lose strength, elasticity, and endurance as they age.
 One of the best ways to reduce the risk of this loss is to engage in exercises to help promote balance, flexibility, movement, and quality of life.
 Functional fitness continues to grow in popularity across a wide range of ages and abilities and for people looking to improve and extend their quality of life, range of motion, and ability to move more effectively, it is a welcome discipline.
 A fitness company out of Knoxville, TN, recently introduced an outdoor functional fitness kit in a bag that trainers can use to lead classes in parks or other public outdoor spaces.
 Filled with all the equipment and instructional cards to lead a functional fitness class, the contents zip up into a portable rolling bag.
 With companies focusing on ways to make outdoor class facilitation easy, outdoor fitness is certain to continue to grow in the future.